amadv/dot/README.md

 # dot
-Relevant files for having a comfy home in a container world.
+Relevant files for having a comfy home in a containerized world.